sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 [OPTION BEGIN [Windows]]

-The HDLFSCLI is included in the HANA Data Lake Client download in the [SAP software center](https://launchpad.support.sap.com/#/softwarecenter/search/HANA%2520Data%2520lake%2520client).
+The HDLFSCLI is included in the HANA Data Lake Client download in the [SAP software center](https://launchpad.support.sap.com/#/softwarecenter/template/products/_APP=00200682500000001943&_EVENT=NEXT&HEADER=Y&FUNCTIONBAR=Y&EVENT=TREE&NE=NAVIGATE&ENR=73555000100800003274&V=MAINT&TA=ACTUAL/HANA%20CLOUD%20CLIENTS).
 The first step is to download and install the latest version of the HANA Data Lake Client.
-Once the compressed client is downloaded, extract the components, and run the installer.
+Once the compressed client is downloaded, extract the components, and run the installer with Admin Privileges.

 ![Windows installer executable](image-4.png)